 Retail is dead.
-That was the overwhelming sentiment for the last half decade as malls disappeared, retail stores shrunk, and retail spending all but vanished.
+That was the overwhelming sentiment for the last half-decade as malls disappeared, retail stores shrunk, and retail spending all but vanished.
 But it turns out mobile app companies may be spearheading the effort to bring retail back.
-Mobile applications are just growing retail through in app purchases, but they are influencing consumers’ in store purchase decisions.
+Mobile applications are just growing retail through in-app purchases, but they are influencing consumers’ in-store purchase decisions.

 The growth is to the tune of an additional $700 billion by 2016 – an enormous amount.

-Mobile app companies have long realized the potential revenues associated with the development of apps.
+Mobile app development companies have long realized the potential revenues associated with the development of apps.
 But the idea that mobile apps can influence purchase decisions in a non-digital or web-bound environment is unprecedented.
 At the same time, it isn’t particularly surprising.

-Apps provide information, and information makes purchasing things easier.
+Retail mobile apps provide information, and information makes purchasing things easier.
 A mobile phone can now serve up facts about an object; the origin, the producer, and almost any other information necessary when a consumer is making a purchase decision.
 Making the information more accessible means that the time a consumer spends searching for information to justify a purchase disappears – encouraging quicker, “gut” purchase decisions.

 Those “gut” purchases will total nearly $700 billion by 2016.

 The traditional purchase decision chain goes something like this.
 A consumer needs to paint his house, so he looks for different types of paint, then he decides between generic brand blue or Behr blue.
 He buys the Behr blue and uses it, and he is either satisfied or disappointed with the results.
 But today, mobile apps are changing the way this model works.